 In 1976 he took for the first time an panoramic camera to the Western Himalayas - the antique Russian FT-2 - and since that time he specialized on panoramic photography.
 After 40 years he exposed in Rome the last Ektachrome roll in October 2016...

-In October/November 2013 he had a scholarship in the German Academy Villa Massimo in Rome.
+In October/November 2013 he had a two months scholarship in the German Academy Villa Massimo in Rome.